Ireland's Helping Hand to Europe

 PART I: Deciding & Organising Relief at Home

-Chapter Three: ‘A drop in the ocean': The Decision to Send Relief
+Chapter Two: ‘A drop in the ocean': The Decision to Send Relief

 PART II: Distributing Irish Supplies Abroad

-Chapter Nine: Cooperation with the International Red Cross in Geneva
+Chapter Eight: Cooperation with the International Red Cross in Geneva

-Chapter Ten: The Western Allied Zones in Germany
+Chapter Nine: The Western Allied-Occupied Zones in Germany

-Chapter Twelve: Ireland’s aid to Central Europe; Austria, Czechoslovakia & Poland
+Chapter Eleven: Ireland’s aid to Central Europe; Austria, Czechoslovakia, and Poland

-Chapter Fourteen: Ireland’s Aid to the Balkans: Albania, Bulgaria, Greece & Romania
+Chapter Thirteen: Ireland’s Aid to the Balkans: Albania, Bulgaria, Greece, and Romania Chapter Fourteen: Yugoslavia

 List of frequently used abbreviations